kartoza/docker-geonode/src/main/README.md

 If any of the `variant` segment is unambigous, you can omit it for brevity.
 For example, if the `debian` image is a default base image, you can skip this segment.
 If you only build `geonode` image, you can skip this segment.
 Finally, if you only produce production mode image, you can omit `debug` segment.
 A rule of thumb, if you have two exact `variant` name, then just omit it.
-For example, if you have two variant `debian/geonode/debug` and `debian/geonode/prod` and nothing else, then you might as well just called it `debug` and `prod` variant.
+For example, if you have two variant `debian--geonode--debug` and `debian--geonode--prod` and nothing else, then you might as well just called it `debug` and `prod` variant.

-If the image tag is in the form `{project_name}--{variant}/{version}` (note the double dash between `project_name` and `variant`), then we can call this the **canonical image tag**.
-For example, `least_electrification-somalia--debian/debug/v2021.01.01`.
+If the image tag is in the form `{project_name}---{variant}--{version}` (note the triple dash between `project_name` and `variant`), then we can call this the **canonical image tag**.
+For example, `least_electrification-somalia---debian--debug--v2021.01.01`.
 Canonical image tag may omit `project_name` if the image repo is unambigously reserved for that project only.
-In this case, the image tag is just `debian/debug/v2021.01.01` and the full image name may be like this: `kartoza/least_electrification-somalia:debian/debug/v2021.01.01`.
+In this case, the image tag is just `debian--debug--v2021.01.01` and the full image name may be like this: `kartoza/least_electrification-somalia:debian--debug--v2021.01.01`.

 It is more recommended to express image dependencies and build source as image label and exclude it from the image tag.
 Convention for the image label will be specified later.

 Other than rules specified above, you can implement your own image tag naming scheme if you need a shorthand tag.
-For example, you can specify in your build rules that image tag `least_electrification/latest` points to the same image hash as a canonical image tag
+For example, you can specify in your build rules that image tag `least_electrification---latest` points to the same image hash as a canonical image tag
-`least_electrification--debian/geonode/production/v2021.01.01`.
+`least_electrification---debian--geonode--production--v2021.01.01`.
 This is useful for demo/quick-setup purposes so you can use shorter image name for brevity.
-However, keep in mind that image tag like `least_electrification/latest` is a moving target, so it's not intended for production deployment.
+However, keep in mind that image tag like `least_electrification---latest` is a moving target, so it's not intended for production deployment.
 Use canonical image tag for production deployment and extending a base image tag.

 If you need to build UI or CLI that leverages this image tag convention, consider using the following python regex:

 ```
-^(?P<project_name>[\w-]+)--(?P<variant>[\w/]+)(/(?P<version>[v\d.]+))$
+^(?P<project_name>[\w-]+)---(?P<variant>[\w-]+)(--(?P<version>[v\d.]+))$
 ```

 Both `project_name` and `version` uses the same sub regex and value type as described in the [git tag](#git-tag) section.

 For `variant`, you can think of it like a value only filter (literal tags).
-It doesn't have hierarchical or ordering, but you can specify multiple values to filter the image tag. `variant` is a slash separated values, or can be matched with regex `(\w+)` to return multiple groups match.
+It doesn't have hierarchical or ordering, but you can specify multiple values to filter the image tag. `variant` is a double-dash separated values.
+In some cases a `variant` may specify it's own version, like `debian-stretch` or `debian-jessie` or `alpine-3.1`.
+In this case, you can think that the version of the variant is in the last dash separator, which is `stretch` or `jessie`.
+It's also harmless to think that the full segment `debian-stretch` is it's own variant value entirely.

 ## Directory Structure